Planning Your Trip

 - Take a boat up the Danube.
 See the city from the river on a boat tour or take the local public transport boat for a couple of dollars.

 - Bar hop in the Jewish District.
 Explore Budapest’s most famous ruin bars by night.
 Grab a drink at Szimpla, the first ruin bar of the city, and head over to nearby Instant, Fogas Kert, or Anker’t.

 - Visit a thermal bath.
-Budapest hasn't earned its title as the City of Spas for no reason.
-With more than 80 geothermal springs and 10 thermal baths, you have plenty to choose from.
+Boasting more thermal baths than any other capital city, Budapest has rightfully earned its title as the City of Spas.
+There are more than 80 geothermal springs and 10 thermal baths here, so you have plenty to choose from.
 If you want grand architecture, head to the Széchenyi or Gellért Thermal Baths.
 For a spot of history, go for a dip in one of the historic 16th century Turkish baths like the Rudas Baths.

 What to Eat and Drink